mhardion/VARSGP/README.md

 # VARSGP
-Implemetation and experiments for variational learning of sparse gaussian processes
+Implementation and experiments for variational learning of sparse gaussian processes.